Record ticket sales as WSL season kicks off

 Usual home: Walton Hall Park, Liverpool.

-Everton have sold more than double the number of tickets for Sunday's match with Leicester than last season's first fixture at Walton Hall Park against Birmingham.

-The game is set to sell out at the venue, which has a capacity of 2,134.
+Everton's home stadium has a capacity of 2,134.
 The previous best attendance there was 840 against Manchester United last season.
+This is likely to be well surpassed this season.

 Everton's women have played at Goodison Park in the past and could return in the future.
 An open training session there last month attracted 1,000 spectators.